What is CBD and how does it affect us?

 CBD decreases intestinal permeability by boosting the expression of a protein called claudin, which is responsible for cell-to-cell adhesion.
 CBD’s anti-inflammatory property also reduces intestinal damage mediated by a receptor pathway called PPARgamma.
 These mechanisms are beneficial not just for leaky gut patients but for those with inflammatory bowel diseases.

-Patients with sepsis, Chron’s disease, IBD, and BAD or bile acid diarrhea may also benefit from CBD’s ability to slow down gastric emptying and intestinal transit.
+Patients with sepsis, Crohn’s disease, IBD, and BAD or bile acid diarrhea may also benefit from CBD’s ability to slow down gastric emptying and intestinal transit.
 Those with hyperacidity or GERD will also be glad that CBD has the ability to inhibit gastric acid secretion.

 CBD for Pain Management